-Flu vaccines are shots that are injected into your arm help build immunity.
+Flu vaccines or shots injected into your arm help build immunity.
 It takes up to two weeks to build immunity.
 They also help lower your chances of getting three or four influenza viruses.
-In 2020 and 2021, the vaccine protects against four strains of flu: H1N1, H3N2, B/Victoria lineage, and Yamagata lineage.
-It takes up to two weeks to build immunity.
+In 2020 and 2021, the vaccine helped protect against four strains of flu:

 - Yamagata lineage